maxkferg/python-pmml/docs/spec.md

 ### Dense Layer

-A `dense` layer is represented using a *NetworkLayer* element with *layerType* set to Dense.
+A `dense` layer is represented using a *NetworkLayer* element with *layerType* set to "Dense".
 An activation function can be optionally applied to the output of this layer.
 This layer is parameterized by weights **W**  and bias **b**.
 An example of a dense layer is provided below:

 ```xml
 <NetworkLayer activation="relu" channels="4096" layerType="Dense" name="fc1">